chrowepher/chat-thread-scraper/README.md

 - `--open-merge-html` launches Google Chrome with the freshly written report so you can review it immediately after the autopilot run finishes.
 - When you launch autopilot via `Start-ChromeDebug.ps1`, the script now injects `--merge-html-report dist/autopilot-merge.html --open-merge-html` by default.
 Pass `-MergeHtmlReport <path>` to change the destination or `-DisableHtmlPreview` to opt out of the automatic Chrome preview.

+### Workflow Helpers

+Juggling DevTools flags, Chrome profile clean-up, and dozens of autopilot switches is now optional.
+Pick whichever entry point fits the moment:

+- `scripts/Select-AutopilotPreset.ps1`: loads presets from `config/autopilot-presets.json`, shows an interactive picker, and launches `Start-ChromeDebug.ps1` with the matching arguments.
+Use `-PresetName digital-nomad-reuse-chrome` to skip the menu or `-ListOnly` to dump the catalog.
+- `scripts/Ask-Autopilot.ps1`: walks you through yes/no questions (launch Chrome? keep tabs? legacy merge?) plus text prompts for bookmark folders, snapshot paths, and limits.
+It prints the assembled command, asks for confirmation, then executes it.
+- `npm run dashboard`: starts a tiny web UI at `http://localhost:4571` with grouped form fields.
+Submit the form to run `Start-ChromeDebug.ps1`; the page shows the exact PowerShell invocation plus stdout/stderr so you can tweak and rerun quickly.

 ### Feature-Harvest Merger (Experimental)

 The `src/merger` directory now contains an experimental “feature harvesting” pipeline: